Rangers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Marcus Semien and the Texas Rangers will play Brent Rooker and the Oakland Athletics on Friday at Oakland-Alameda County Coliseum, at 9:40 PM ET.
+A couple of hot hitters, Marcus Semien and Brent Rooker, will be on display when the Texas Rangers face the Oakland Athletics on Saturday at 4:07 PM ET, at Oakland-Alameda County Coliseum.

-The favored Rangers have -185 moneyline odds to win against the underdog Athletics, who are listed at +155.
-The contest's over/under has been listed at 8.5 runs.
+Oddsmakers list the Rangers as -150 moneyline favorites, while giving the underdog Athletics +125 moneyline odds to win.
+The over/under for the matchup has been listed at 8.5 runs.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.